Ninus

 Ninus (Νίνος), according to Greek historians writing in the Hellenistic period and later, was the founder of Nineveh (also called Νίνου πόλις "city of Ninus" in Greek), ancient capital of Assyria.
-The figure or figures with which he corresponds in Assyrian records is uncertain; an association or identification with Ninurta has been proposed.
-An identification with Shamshi-Adad I, Shamshi-Adad V, and/or a conflation of the two have also been suggested.
+What figure or figures he may have been based on is uncertain; an identification with Shamshi-Adad I, Shamshi-Adad V, and/or a conflation of the two has been suggested.

 In Hellenic historiography

 Many early accomplishments are attributed to Ninus, such as training the first hunting dogs, and taming horses for riding.
 For this accomplishment, he is sometimes represented in Greek mythology as a centaur.

 The figures of King Ninus and Queen Semiramis first appear in the history of Persia written by Ctesias of Cnidus (c.
 400 BC), who claimed, as court physician to Artaxerxes II, to have access to the royal historical records.
 Ctesias' account was later expanded on by Diodorus Siculus.
 Ninus continued to be mentioned by European historians (e.g. Alfred the Great), until knowledge of cuneiform enabled a more precise reconstruction of Assyrian and Babylonian history from the mid 19th century onwards.

 He was said to have been the son of Belus or Bel, a name that may represent a Semitic title such as Ba'al, "lord" (the famous name of a "god" whom Elijah opposed in 1 Kings 17ff).
 According to Castor of Rhodes (apud Syncellus p.
-167), his reign lasted 52 years, its commencement falling in 2189 BC according to Ctesias.
+167), his reign lasted 52 years, its commencement, according to Ctesias, corresponding to 2189 BC.
 He was reputed to have conquered the whole of western Asia in 17 years with the help of Ariaeus, king of Arabia, and to have founded the first empire, defeating the legendary kings Barzanes of Armenia (whom he spared) and Pharnus of Media (whom he had crucified).

 As the story goes, Ninus, having conquered all neighboring Asian countries apart from India and Bactriana, then made war on Oxyartes, king of Bactriana, with an army of nearly two million, taking all but the capital, Bactra.
 During the siege of Bactra, he met Semiramis, the wife of one of his officers, Onnes, whom he took from her husband and married.
 The fruit of the marriage was Ninyas, said to have succeeded Ninus.

 Ctesias (as known from Diodorus) also related that after the death of Ninus, his widow Semiramis, who was rumored to have murdered Ninus, erected to him a temple-tomb, 9 stadia high and 10 stadia broad, near Babylon, where the story of Pyramus and Thisbe (Πύραμος; Θίσβη) was later based.
 She was further said to have made war on the last remaining independent monarch in Asia, king Stabrobates of India, but was defeated and wounded, abdicating in favour of her son Ninyas.